Video Tour of St. Michael Church

 In June of 1983 it was announced that Father McCarthy would be leaving St. Michael to accept a position of pastor of Blessed Sacrament Parish in Warren, Ohio, and Father James E. O'Brien was named pastor.
 Under Father O'Brien's leadership, the parish continued to prosper and grow.
 Like Father McCarthy, Father O'Brien encouraged a strong sense of social justice in parish life, through many outreach efforts to the needy and the poor.
 The Tithe program was established in which 10 percent of Sunday collections would be donated to area charities.

-Father O'Brien served as pastor until January 1997, when the current pastor, Father Terrence J. Hazel was appointed.
+Father O'Brien served as pastor until January 1997, when Father Terrence J. Hazel was appointed.
 Under Father Hazel's direction and through the generosity of many parishioners, the clear glass windows in the church were replaced with stained glass windows in 1999 and Italian mosaic Stations of the Cross replaced small wooden versions the following year.
 To accommodate the growing membership, pews were added on the north and south aisles of the church.
 Air conditioning, a new altar and ambo, digital organ, and baby grand piano were also added.
 A new Family Life Center was built.
+Father Terry retired at the end of June 2021 and Father John-Michael Lavelle was appointed pastor effective July 1, 2021.

 Numerous organizations for service, spiritual growth, and personal enrichment continue to be part of parish life.
 The Generations of Faith program was instituted in place of CCD classes.
 The parish provides financial support for the Little Children of Jesus Orphanage for disabled children in Lizon, Haiti, and has funded the building of houses for residents of that country.
 The Tithe program currently lists 17 charities that receive financial assistance from the parish at various times.

-Current membership of St. Michael Parish is approximately 1,585 families and continues to grow.
+Current membership of St. Michael Parish is approximately 1,517 families.

 THE BELLS OF ST. MICHAEL